 Emily, the sales rep, gives her a choice of two options:

 Emily and the decision-maker have a meeting that afternoon, and Emily opens an opportunity for $100K by the end of the day.

 But what happens if Emily isn’t available to respond?
 In many cases, rule-based chatbots are great at managing “this” or “that” questions.
 Rule-based chatbot software responds based on predetermined actions built into chat playbooks.
 In several cases, rule-based chatbots can be linked to a sales rep’s calendar to book future meetings for buyers.

 But your competitor went one step further.
 Not only do they want to facilitate buyer conversations outside 9 to 5 work hours (and provide bandwidth support for reps) – but help all visitors answer their questions – big and small.

 That’s why the competition also leans on artificial intelligence to help Emily and her buyers.
-Specifically, AI chatbots or Virtual Selling Assistants.
+Specifically, AI chatbots.
 An AI chatbot can answer more complex queries.
 For example: